Zeckendorf Towers

-The Zeckendorf Towers, sometimes also called One Irving Place and One Union Square East, is a 345 ft, 29-story, four-towered condominium complex on the eastern side of Union Square, Manhattan, in New York City.
+The Zeckendorf Towers, sometimes also called One Irving Place and One Union Square East, is a 345 ft, 29-story, four-towered condominium complex on the eastern side of Union Square in Manhattan, New York City.
 Completed in 1987, the building is located on the former site of the bargain-priced department store S. Klein.
 Designed by architectural firm Davis, Brody & Associates, and named in honor of prominent American real estate developer William Zeckendorf, it was one of New York City's most important development projects of the 1980s.

 Architecture

 The towers are clad in red brick and the window frames are arranged to give vertical accents, while the fifth and top floors of the office portion of the base have arched windows.
 The top of the 29-story towers are each capped with screens in the forms of pyramids that are illuminated at night providing a notable contrast to the illuminated clocktower of the Con Ed Building just across Irving Place.